lam-2015/poli-run/README.md

 11) Update the header navbar

 12) Update the sign up method (i.e., the `create` action in the Users controller) to perform a login if the registration was successful

+13) Write the `destroy` action in the Sessions controller for signing out

+- call the `sign out` method of SessionsHelper
+- redirect to the homepage